Public Radio Host Krys Boyd Shares a Quote

-I think a radio show or a podcast—and they really are kind of the same thing, even though we call them different names, this idea of using audio as a communication tool—a show has to have a voice.
+A radio show or a podcast must have a voice.
 The voice can change over time to suit what’s happening in the world, or changes in the team that is making it.
 But there must be a sense when you tune into something that there’s a personality behind it.

 Recently you had a genetics expert on your show.
 That made me think of this question: There’s a body of scientific literature right now that suggests that our human traits are determined in part by our environment, or genetics, or some combination.
 What’s your take on that for persistence?
 How might somebody develop the trait?

-It’s really helpful to be exposed to challenges when you're a kid.
-I want to be really careful and say I don’t mean challenges like poverty.
+It’s very helpful to be exposed to challenges when you're a kid.
+I want to be very careful and say I don’t mean challenges like poverty.
 I don’t mean trauma.
 Hopefully we will get to a place in our society where we can prevent that for most or all children, not just in this country, but on the planet.
-But a good old-fashioned losing a race in PE, losing a spelling bee in class, and trying and failing something in school—I think it’s really important.
+But losing a good old-fashioned race in PE, losing a spelling bee in class, and trying and failing something in school—that’s so important.

-Our instinct sometimes is to shield especially young people from all of these hardships.
+Our instinct sometimes is to shield young people from these hardships.
 If you're not careful, you can emerge into the adult world without any callouses on you.
-And that just means that your first years of adulthood are going to be really, really painful.
-It’s helpful if we don’t always know for sure that someone will come to our rescue if things don’t go our way.
+And that means that your first years of adulthood are going to be really painful.

-I think it’s helpful in your first professional jobs to be in an environment where you're not necessarily the star or the boss.
-I very much believe in working your way up through whatever profession you want to do, because it’s good to know a little something about all the other people around you that will ultimately support the work that you do.
+I’d add that it’s helpful in your first professional jobs to be in an environment where you're not necessarily the star or the boss.
+I very much believe in working your way up through your profession because it’s good to know a little something about all the other people around you that will ultimately support the work that you do.

 I’ve heard from other highly accomplished people that a portion of their success is attributable to their hard work, and another part is simply being in the right place at the right time.
 What are your thoughts on this mix of persistence and serendipity in your own life?

-I think serendipity is a huge percentage of it.
+Serendipity is a huge percentage of it.
 I think everybody needs to recognize when they've had good fortune and then be ready to apply hard work.
 But listen: I was born into middle class white privilege.
 I was basically given a college education.
-I had a scholarship and parents who worked to put me there, but I didn't work that hard to be in a place where I was able to complete an education.
+I had a scholarship and parents who worked to put me there, but I didn't work that hard to be in a place where I could complete an education.